DearPlayers-com/product-data/roblox/faq.default.md

 ### Can I gift a Roblox Gift Card purchased from Dearplayers.com to a friend?

 Absolutely!
 You can gift a Roblox Gift Card to a friend by providing them with the voucher code.
 They can redeem it on their account and enjoy the benefits.

+### I want buy USD gift card, but my Roblox account is not in USA, can I buy it?

+Yes, you can buy a USD Roblox Gift Card even if your Roblox account is not registered in the United States.
+After you redeem the gift card, it will automatically convert to your account's currency.
+For example, if my account is registered in the Philippines, the gift card will automatically convert to PHP after redemption.

+### Buy Robux have any account restriction?

+No, there are no restrictions for redeem Robux, you can buy for any Roblox account.

+### How to check my Roblox account balance?

+You can check your Robux balance by logging into your Roblox account and visiting the "Robux" section of your account settings.
+Your Robux balance will be displayed there.

+### After redeem the Roblox Gift Card, how long will it take to show in my account?

+After redeeming the Roblox Gift Card, It will instantly reflect in your account, you can check the balance in your account settings.